gonziilla/myretail/README.md

 To test with Postman, an access token request has to be made.
 ![Image description](https://github.com/gonziilla/myretail/blob/master/images/Postman%20Access%20Token%20Request.png)

+This should launch the Okta login page.
+Click Use Token once the token is received.

 Using the token requested, a simple GET request is done as follows

 ![Image description](https://github.com/gonziilla/myretail/blob/master/images/Postman%20GET.png)

-For PUT requests, Product information regarding price should be included in the payload in the following format:
+For PUT requests, Product information related to price should be included in the payload in the following format:
 ```
 {
     "currentPrice": {